Dose-of-Data/analysis-arena/README.md

 ## FAQ

-**Q: Can I enter the competition and the giveaway at the same time?**<br>
+**Q: Can I enter the competition and the giveaway at the same time?**
 **A:** Sure!
 If you submit your entry before the deadline and leave feedback that receives at least 3 upvotes, you can qualify for both the competition and the giveaway.

-**Q: How will submissions be judged?**<br>
+**Q: How will submissions be judged?**
 **A:** Check out the [RUBRIC](RUBRIC.md) we've come up with.

-**Q: Are you looking for event sponsors?**<br>
+**Q: Are you looking for event sponsors?**
 **A:** Sure!
 Reach out to one of our admins on our [Discord Server](https://discord.gg/YbxFzrg2PD)

+## Prizes and Giveaways

+While there are no grand prizes, the top submissions will be reviewed live by our expert data scientist guests, Mario Carillo and Jorge Brasil.
+The spirit of this hackathon is education and learning.
+We want most participants to receive feedback and the best submissions to get an opportunity for growth by receiving feedback from experienced professionals.
+This approach ensures that everyone gets value from participating, regardless of their skill level.

+Additionally, anyone who reviews another participant's submissions and received the 3 reactions from participants officially registered with our event will be entered to win math and machine learning books by one of our sponsors.
+More giveaways will be announced closer to June 21st.

+## Community Engagement

+Community engagement will be judged based on each participant's activity within the discussion forum.
+We want to incentivize participants to engage with others, providing feedback, asking questions, and being active within the scope of our event.
+Data science is a team sport, and we want to see participants helping each other and fostering a collaborative environment.

-## TBD
+## Office Hours

-I still need to work on these items before launch.

-- Prize descriptions
+To help answer any questions about the dataset, approaches to the problems, and offer general guidance, we will have info/help/office hours sessions on:

+- **Friday, May 31st**
-- Deadline
+- **Friday, June 7th**

-- Direction / screenshots of submission process in the discussions tab
+These sessions will be held online on Discord and Twitch.
+Links and info will be released via email and the #announcements channel on Discord.

+## Dataset Information
+For detailed information about the Pokémon dataset, including its source, structure, and usage instructions, please refer to the [Dataset Information](DATASET_INFO.md) file.